 How do we create compassion for others when we want to shut down instead?

-I was on the Hunt for this answer & did a long self-reflection while writing this article.
-I discovered 2 things we need before we can express compassion to others.
+During a long self-reflection, while I wrote this article, I discovered 2 things we need before we can express compassion to others.

 It turns out that feeling safe is a precondition to activating biological systems that promote compassion.” – UC Berkeley on the Science of Compassion –

 We need to feel safe before we can express compassion to others OR ourselves.
-Before that, however, WE NEED TO TALK ABOUT WHAT STANDS IN ITS WAY: OUR THREAT RESPONSE.
+Before that, however, WE NEED TO TALK ABOUT WHAT STANDS IN ITS WAY: THREAT.

 We can’t create safety when we feel threatened.

 When something hits us in the most vulnerable place in our body, we feel threatened.
-Someone says something they think is neutral, but we: take it personally, see it as a judgement on ourselves, think they don’t like us…
+Someone says something they think is neutral, but we either take it personally, see it as a judgement on ourselves, think they don’t like us…

 These types of interpretations cause us to FEEL we are under attack.
-We go into protection mode.
-We spurt out a storm of self-defensiveness or anger (internally or externally).
+We go into protection mode & spurt out a storm of self-defensiveness or anger (internally or externally).

 Our brain is screaming – DANGER!
-The lions are circling, and the sympathetic nervous system is ON.
-The amygdala has taken over, and there’s no logic now.
+The lions are circling, the sympathetic nervous system is ON and there’s no logic now.

-Now we start projecting.
-This is how it’s always going to be.
-We’re suddenly a fortune teller and can see the future laid out before us.
-Now (we think) there is only one option; darkness (ok, maybe that last bit is just me – my inner artist can get a bit intense).
+Now we start projecting: this is how it’s always going to be.
+We’re suddenly fortune tellers and can see the future clearly & it looks dark (that last bit may only be me – the artist gets intense).

-The Shut-Down, Protection, THERE-IS-NO-SAFETY-HERE Script goes something like this:
+The Script when we feel NO-SAFETY-HERE goes like this:

 - The same stuff that’s happening now (insert your interpretation here – “I’ll be left alone, no one likes me,” etc…) will continue to happen forever.